jdfin/smooth_fonts/README.md

 You should now have consolas\_36.h and consolas\_36.cpp.
 Use these in your program, like in the arduino sample in this repo.

+If you do all this and build a sketch that seems to render characters nicely, but is rendering the wrong characters, go look at the .png file you gave to make\_font and see if it has what looks like an ascii character set.
+If not, try starting BMFont fresh, regenerating the .fnt and .png files for the font, regenerating the .cpp and .h files with make\_font, and rebuilding the sketch.
+In at least one instance, I somehow ended up with a .png file for a font that had strange characters, like a different code page or whatever.
+Most likely my mistake.

 ## Limitations

 Check a font's licensing against how you plan to use it.